 For a device with an ISDN connection basically any ISDN subscriber can dial into your LANCOM.
 To prevent undesired intruders, you must therefore pay particular attention to the protection of the ISDN connection.

 The protection functions of the ISDN connection can be divided into two groups:

 - Identification control - Access protection using name and password

-- Callback to defined call numbers
+- Access protection via caller ID - Callback to defined call numbers

 6.2.1 Identification control